tkmru/BurpSuiteExtensionTemplate/README.md

 Template codes for burp extension developers.

+## Motivation
+As far as I could find, there is no sample extension that describes how to set up github actions and build by command line.
+Therefore, I created it.

 ## Installation
 In Burp, go to the Extender tool, and the Extensions tab, and add a new extension.
 Select the extension type "Java", and specify the location of your JAR file.